|The sky changes minute by minute with the strong winds coming in from the sea.|

 |Judite, our cleaning person, told me this morning that this is “pera abacata” which translates to avocado.|

-The only time I see women, is when an older woman wearing a conservative flower printed dress and a head scarf also walking on the road carrying something from here to there.
+The only time I see women is when an older woman wearing a conservative flower printed dress and a headscarf also walking on the road carrying something from here to there.
 They look at me more out of curiosity than as a result of my invasion into their neighborhood.
 I always smile.
 They don’t always smile back but, from the glimmer in their eyes, I feel they mean to.

 |Not a clue.|

 The garbage truck guys always wave and smile as do the other small service truck drivers seeing to the needs of the area.
-As I walk past the little “snack bar” which is actually a bar serving alcohol during the day and night, there’s always two or three guys standing outside, throwing some comments my way.
+As I walk past the little “snack bar” which is actually a bar serving alcohol during the day and night, there are always two or three guys standing outside, throwing some comments my way.

 |These must be bleeding hearts.|

 I have no idea what they’re saying.
 I smile while continuing the trek up the hill, never turning my head to look.
 Good grief, I’m not delusional enough to assume they’re flirting with me.
 After all, I’m too old to assume that.
-For whatever reasons, they always look and comment which I take in my stride staying determined to stay focused on my mission…get up the darned hill!
+For whatever reasons, they always look and comment which I take in my stride staying determined to stay focused on my mission…getting up the darned hill!